 Customer service and reputation

 IDShield and LifeLock both have positive customer service reputations and accessible customer support.
-LifeLock edges out IDShield because it has a US-based customer service team to help customers with identity restoration.
+LifeLock edges out IDShield because it has 24/7 Live Member Support to help customers with identity restoration.
 LifeLock also has a lot of online resources that address specific customer issues and scenarios, so it is easier for customers to do research on their own if they don’t want to contact customer service.
 LifeLock’s efforts to make so much specific information easily accessible to customers are part of why they rank above IDShield on our list of the best ID protection companies.

 IDShield and LifeLock both have well-reviewed iOS and Android mobile apps, so customers can access their account easily even when they’re away from home.
 Both companies update the apps regularly, so if you’re looking for easy mobile access, either of these options should work well for you.